cerebral/cerebral/docs/docs/docs/tutorial/async_actions.md

 **Load up chapter 06** - [Preview](06)

-Until now we have mostly used synchronous actions inside our **signals** and the flow was therefore straightforward.
+Until now we have mostly used synchronous actions inside our **signals** and the flow was, therefore, straightforward.
 Example:

 ```js
 Controller({